-STROBE checklist for "Intensity of perinatal care and outcomes for extremely premature babies at two years corrected age: evidence from the EPIPAGE-2 cohort study"
+STROBE checklist for "Intensity of perinatal care for extremely preterm babies and outcomes at a higher gestational age: evidence from the EPIPAGE-2 cohort study

-Item No Recommendation Section (notes) Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract Title ("cohort study") (b) Provide in the abstract an informative and balanced summary of what was done and what was found Abstract: Methods and Results sections Introduction Background/ rationale 2 Explain the scientific back- ground and rationale for the investigation being reported Background (paragraphs 1 to 3) Objectives 3 State specific objectives, including any prespecified hypotheses Background (final paragraph) Methods Study design 4 Present key elements of study design early in the pa- per Methods section Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection Methods ("Study population" section)
+Item No Recommendation Section (notes) Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract Title ("cohort study"). (b) Provide in the abstract an informative and balanced summary of what was done and what was found Abstract: Methods and Results sections.
+Introduction Background/ rationale 2 Explain the scientific back- ground and rationale for the investigation being reported Background (paragraphs 1 to 3).
+Objectives 3 State specific objectives, including any prespecified hypotheses Background (final paragraph).
+Methods Study design 4 Present key elements of study design early in the pa- per Methods section.
+Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection Methods ("Study population" section).